 You will want to stir and be patient because you have added eggs and you don’t want them to scramble.
 You want this to come together perfectly!!

 Feel free to also adjust the amount of coconut and pecans you add to this frosting to your liking.
 You can also make more if you want to frost the entire cake.
+If you love that coconut flavor and want more, this Coconut Pound Cake is a way to enjoy a ton more.
 The chocolate frosting offsets the coconut pecan frosting for aesthetics and a different texture and flavor.

 German Chocolate Cake Recipe